Sierra Pacific FlyFishers Club

 SPFF annually sponsors multiple educational programs including a school to promote the sport of fly fishing:

-- Introduction to Fly Fishing School for Beginners -This is an entry level introduction to fly fishing that concentrates on fly casting.
-The school is free to the public, is held at a local facility and consists of an orientation session, followed by three Saturday teaching sessions consisting of both classroom instruction and "on the water" casting instruction.
-We wind up the class with a graduation outing to fish for trout in a local or Eastern Sierra stream.
+- Introduction to Fly Fishing (ITFF) -This is an entry level introduction to fly fishing that concentrates on fly casting.
+The school is open to the public.
+It's held at a local facility and consists of both classroom instruction and "on the water" casting instruction.
+We wind up the class with a graduation outing to fish for trout in an Eastern Sierra stream.
+For detailed information on our upcoming class please click here: https://spff.org/content.aspx?page_id=22&club_id=746952&module_id=245934